 Helen accelerates investments in solar energy production – industrial-scale solar power plant to be built in Lohja during next year

 Helen is building a large-scale, ground-mounted solar power plant of ten megawatt-peaks in the Kirkniemi area in Lohja.
 When completed in 2024, the solar power plant will be one of the largest in Finland, producing ten gigawatt-hours of renewable domestic electricity per year.
-The investment supports Helen’s target of achieving carbon-neutral energy production in 2030, by which time renewable solar and wind power will account for 30 per cent of the company’s electricity production.
+The investment supports Helen’s target of achieving carbon-neutral energy production in 2030, by which time renewable solar and wind power estimation will account for approximately 60 per cent of the company’s electricity production.
 It is also in line with the Towards Carbon Neutral Municipalities project in Lohja.

 “In the same way as wind, the sun is a cornerstone of a sustainable energy system.
 For example, a hydrogen economy requires a huge amount of more wind and solar energy, which balance each other out.
 Solar energy is a clean method of producing electricity and also an excellent way to increase energy self-sufficiency and meet the growing demand for electricity.
 Our target is to build several hundreds of megawatts of domestic solar power capacity over the next few years.
 This supports our investment in renewable energy and our accelerated transition to carbon-neutral energy production in accordance with our strategy,” says Sari Mannonen, Senior Vice President, Solutions & Portfolio Development at Helen.

 Solar power plants are ideally suited in Finland because it is shown that solar radiation in Southern Finland is at the same level as in Central Europe, and Finland’s climate is favourable for the efficient use of solar panels.
 Solar energy is a great addition to our electricity generation mix and an important part of a sustainable energy system.